Kayli/logspub/religions/religions-esoterics.md

 - esotericism
   - can be seen as essentially describing an "enchanted" worldview
     - as compared to Max Weber's notion of "disenchantment"
   - set of unscientific spiritual beliefs and psychotechniques
   - often emerges around some charismatic person who creates a performance/book/movie on a topic

+- occult: from 'hidden'

 - science: esoteric studies, эзотериология